yavuz-bektas/dcsunucular3/README.md

-### This template is a minimal example for an application using NuxtJS and Express and MongoDB.
+### This template is a minimal example for an application using NuxtJS.
+> Template based on custom UI template + vuex-mongodb-router-expressjs